Deepak Lal: Later career

 In 1966, he taught at Jesus College, Oxford.
 The 1989 American Economic Review directory lists him as a lecturer at Christ Church, Oxford from 1966 to 1968, and as a research fellow at Nuffield College, Oxford, from 1968 to 1970.
-From 1970 to 1993, he taught at University College London., becoming a reader in 1979 and a professor in 1984.
+From 1970 to 1993, he taught at University College London, where he was appointed Professor of Political Economy in 1984, and Professor Emeritus of Political Economy in 1993.
 The 1989 American Economic Review directory listed his research interests as "North-South issues, labor markets in developing countries".
 In 1978, he was a visiting fellow at the Australian National University.

-From 1999, he taught at the University of California, Los Angeles, where he became the James S. Coleman Professor of International Development Studies.
-He was also a research fellow of the UCLA Center for India and South Asia.
+In 1993, he became the James S. Coleman Professor of International Development Studies at the University of California, Los Angeles, where he remained until his death in 2020.
+He also served as a research fellow at the UCLA Center for India and South Asia.

 He was a consultant to the International Labour Organization, the United Nations Conference on Trade and Development, the United Nations Industrial Development Organization, the Indian Planning Commission, the World Bank, the Organisation for Economic Co-operation and Development, and the Planning Ministries of Sri Lanka and South Korea.
 He served as Economic Advisor to the World Bank from 1983 to 1984, and as a Research Administrator from 1984 to 1987.

 From 1994 to 1997, he was co-director of the Trade Policy Unit at the Center for Policy Studies.
-From 1994 to 1998, he was Chairman of the Board of Advisors of the Nestle Lecture on the developing world.
+From 1994 to 1998, he was chairman of the Board of Advisors of the Nestle Lecture on the developing world.
 From 2000 to 2009, he was a member of the UK Shadow Chancellor's Council of Economic Advisors.

-Since 1999, he was a distinguished visiting fellow at the National Council for Economic Research in New Delhi.
+From 1999 onward, he served as a distinguished visiting fellow at the National Council for Economic Research in New Delhi.
 He was also a research fellow at the Independent Institute and a Senior Fellow at the Cato Institute.

-He served as president of the Mont Pelerin Society from 2008 to 2010, and also as Senior Vice President.
+From 2008 to 2010, he served as president of the Mont Pelerin Society.

-He received honorary doctorates from the Paul Cézanne University in Aix-en-Provence, France in 2002 and the Pontificia Universidad Católica del Perú in Lima, Peru in 2010.
+He received honorary doctorates from the Paul Cézanne University in Aix-en-Provence, France in 2002 and the Pontifical Catholic University of Peru in Lima, Peru in 2010.
 In 2007, he received the Italian Societa Libera's International Freedom Prize for Economics.

 Lal died in 2020 from COVID-19.